Helping you free your child of an eating disorder

 Choose the food, buy it, cook it, serve it.

-You could start by informing your child in a clear and loving manner that for a while – this won’t be forever – you and your partner will make the decisions relating to food and health.
-For any other aspect of her life, you will gladly see her keeping age-appropriate freedoms and choices.
-And you look forward to the day she can safely make her own food choices again.
+You could begin by informing her in a clear and loving manner that, for a while – this won’t be forever – you and your partner will make the decisions relating to food and health.
+That for any other aspect of her life, you’ll gladly have her keep age-appropriate freedoms and choices.
+And that you look forward to the day she can safely make her own food choices again.

-Magic Plate helps you give clear instructions on what you expect your son or daughter to manage.
-They may fight it, but privately they’re likely to feel less con-fused, conflicted and guilty about eating what they need.
-It can protect them from a bullying eating disorder voice.
+Magic Plate helps you give clear instructions on what her to manage.
+She may fight it, but privately she’s likely to feel less confused, conflicted and guilty about eating what she needs.
+It can protect her from a bullying eating disorder voice.

 Does your child become paralysed or combative when you offer a choice of two biscuits?
 That’s probably because: